23 September – “Celebrate Bisexuality Day”

 Since 1999, 23 September is a “Celebrate Bisexuality Day”.
 This occasion is an opportunity to address the particular issues bisexual people face and also to raise the awareness about bisexuality and to celebrate the diversity of and differences within the LGBTI communities.

-In addition to discrimination and violence, the bisexual community often experiences lack of understanding and acceptance by society in general and also lesbian and gay communities.
+Unfortunately, there is still significant misunderstanding about bisexuality and even denial of bisexuality’s existence.
+Bisexual people, similarly to other groups within the LGBTI community, face discrimination and social exclusion.
+Moreover, the bisexual community often experiences the lack of understanding and acceptance by society in general and the lesbian and gay communities in particular.

 ILGA-Europe reiterates its full commitment to full equality and respect of the human rights of bisexual people.
 Bisexual people are entitled to the same dignity and deserve the same opportunity to live their lives without prejudice and discrimination, develop and fully enjoy their identities and form relationships.